-Introduction
+47 Introduction

-The strategies that plants employ to endure stressful conditions are varied and involve a multitude of molecular, metabolic and physiological adaptations.
-There is now a significant body of work to indicate that sphingolipids are an important part of the arsenal of tools the plant has at its disposal to respond to stress.
-Sphingolipids are an incredibly diverse group of compounds (Pata et al., 2010) with a vast array of physical properties that facilitate their function in a variety of cellular processes.
-Sphingolipids form a significant proportion of the lipids present in higher plants.
-Studies suggest sphingolipids constitute up to 40% of lipids in the plasma membrane of plant cells (Cacas et al., 2016) and are enriched in the endosomes and tonoplasts (Moreau et al., 1998).
-More comprehensive extraction techniques have been developed over recent
+48 The strategies plants employ to endure stressful conditions are varied and involve a multitude 49 of molecular, metabolic and physiological adaptations.
+There is now a significant body of work 50 to indicate that sphingolipids are an important part of the arsenal of tools the plant has at its 51 disposal to respond to stress.
+Sphingolipids are an incredibly diverse group of compounds 52 (Pata et al., 2010) with a vast array of physical properties which facilitate their function in a 53 variety of cellular processes.
+Sphingolipids form a significant proportion of the lipids present in 54 higher plants.
+Studies suggest sphingolipids constitute up to 40% of lipids in the plasma 55 membrane of plant cells (Cacas et al., 2016) and are enriched in the endosomes and 56 tonoplasts (Moreau et al., 1998).
+More comprehensive extraction techniques have been 57 developed over recent years which when coupled with technological advances in mass 58 spectrometry and chromatography have allowed improved sphingolipid identification and the discovery of novel structures from smaller quantities of material (Cacas et al., 2016).
+This has enabled research to determine the contribution sphingolipid metabolites make in different cellular processes.